Skylark13/AVSwitcher/README.md

 * `AVSwitcher switchToDisplay display target displayId`

 Switches the output identified as display:target to the given displayId.
 If the output is your primary display, then display is 0, else it's a higher number.
-If the output is not cloned, then target is 0.
+If the output is not cloned, then target is 0, if it is cloned, it may be higher than 1.

 Example: `AVSwitcher switchToDisplay 0 0 2147881090`